-Icelandair issued this statement and photos:
+Icelandair has issued this statement:

-Top Copyright Photo (all others by Icelandair): Icelandair Boeing 737-8 MAX 8 TF-ICE (msn 44353) BFI (Joe G. Walker).
+Top Copyright Photo (all other photos by Icelandair): Icelandair Boeing 737-8 MAX 8 TF-ICE (msn 44353) BFI (Joe G. Walker).
 Image: 941076.

 Icelandair aircraft slide show: